FredrikAugust/note/README.md

 If it's not ready for prod, then why'd you make it?
 To keep myself busy during some extraordinary boring school days.

-Do you expect me to take notes by passing sending CURL requests from the command line?
-No. Run this and use https://github.com/fredrikaugust/note-front-end for front-end.

 ## Run

     docker-compose up